SamSweet04/qubership-trino/docs/public/installation.md

 ## Enabling Password Authentication

 **Note**: In previous releases, configuring trino authentication was done using nodeport service.
-Now nodeport service is deprecated and not recommended, please use ingress instead.
+Now the nodeport service is deprecated and not recommended, please use ingress instead.

-**Note**: In supported configurations, password authentication only works for ingresses/routes with enabled TLS.
+**Note**: In the supported configurations, password authentication only works for ingresses/routes with enabled TLS.
 It does not matter if TLS for ingress/route is enabled globally by the cloud or locally by ingress configuration - Trino checks that ingress/route terminates TLS traffic.

 1. Enable password authentication.